jassingh94/google-chrome-extensions/delete-notused-tabs/README.md

 ## Bomb your tabs based on different parameters
 -----

+#### Current Options :
      * Delete Random number of Tabs (Just For Fun)
        * Default Option
      * Delete Based on Last Activity in Tabs
         * Takes Percentage as input (Eg : 50)
      * Delete Top N or Last N based on creation of tabs
         * Takes Number as input (Eg : 2 , meaning 2 tabs from top-n or bottom-n)

  * `<TODO>`
-    * UI Changes for Options Pane.
     * Add More Options.
       * Preset Priority of tabs
          - Can be by URL , Or a workplace setting